This guide to the best mouse for Macs in 2020 will help you find the ultimate mice to use with a Mac or MacBook.

-When picking the best mouse for your Mac, there's a lot of things to think about.
-Size and ergonomics is important, as you'll want something that's comfortable to hold, especially if you use it for long periods.
+When picking the best mouse for your Mac, there are a lot of important things to think about.
+Size and ergonomics is essential, as you'll want something that's comfortable to hold, especially if you use it for long periods.
+Large mice covered in buttons might seem useful, for example, but if it is too big, it could prove uncomfortable to use.

 Many mice are wireless as well.
-This is convenient, but you'll want to make sure that the mouse has decent battery life, so you're not stuck if it runs out.
+This is handy, but you'll want to make sure that the mouse has decent battery life, so you're not stuck if it runs out.
 This guide to the best mice for Macs and MacBooks takes all that into account, and our price comparison tool will help ensure you get the best deals as well.

 Which is the best mouse for Mac right now?